sharetribe/flex-docs/src/docs/ftw-content/page-builder/index.md

 };
 ```

-FTW can use hardcoded asset names for Pages included by default in
+The template can use hardcoded asset names for Pages included by default
-Console, as the paths are static and not subject to change.
+in Console, as the paths are static and not subject to change.
 The Pages
 included by default are the Landing Page, Terms of Service page and
 Privacy Policy page.